tauri-apps/tauri/.changes/cli-sign-non-interactive.md

 ---
-"cli.rs": "patch"
+"cli.rs": patch
+"cli.js": patch
 ---

-Cli will not prompt for password when `TAURI_KEY_PASSWORD` is not defined.
+Add `--ci` flag and respect the `CI` environment variable on the `signer generate` command.
+In this case the default password will be an empty string and the CLI will not prompt for a value.